New York Area Exoplanets Meeting

 02:40 Genaro Suarez Spectral Energy Distribution Analyzer (SEDA) for Modeling and Empirical Analysis of Ultracool Objects

-2:50 1-Min Lightening Talks
+2:50 1-Min Lightning Talks

 3:00 Coffee Break